department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 <h4>Example of how to figure out your monthly payment</h4>

-If you were the surviving spouse of a Veteran whose pay grade was W-3, **and** you had 2 dependent children under age 18, you would figure out your monthly DIC payment as you see below.
+If you were the surviving spouse of a Veteran whose pay grade was **W-3**, **and** you had 2 dependent children under age 18, you would calculate your monthly payment as in the example below.

 $1,490.57 (basic monthly payment rate) <br> + $326.77 (rate for 1st eligible child) <br> + $326.77 (rate for 2nd eligible child) <br> = **$2,144.11 total monthly payment**

-If you **also** qualified for the 8-year provision, you would figure out your monthly DIC payment as you see below.
+If you **also** qualified for the 8-year provision, you would calculate your monthly payment as in the example below.

 $1,599.33 (increased rate for 8-year provision) <br> + $326.77 (rate for 1st eligible child) <br> + $326.77 (rate for 2nd eligible child) <br> = **$2,252.87 total monthly payment**